List of Pound Puppies (2010 TV series) episodes: Season 2 (2012)

 The second season premiered on June 2, 2012.

 This season introduced the Super Secret Pup Club, Rebound, Cupcake, and (new for season 2) Patches.
 In addition, Rebound, Cupcake and Patches are featured in the opening theme during the second season giving tags to the puppies going to their new homes.

+All but six episodes of this season were directed by Jos Humphrey; the other six episodes of this season (28, 30, 32, 34-35, and 38) were directed by Greg Sullivan.